-Please scroll down or find on the right links to articles, pages of reflections on films, books, TV series (including "Don Quixote", "We're No Angels", "The African Queen", "Babette's Feast", "War for the Planet of the Apes", "Dunkirk", “Dances With Wolves”, “Inherit The Wind” and “The Prisoner”), and occasional pieces of flash fiction.
+Please scroll down or find on the right links to articles, pages of reflections on films, books, TV series (including "The Treasure of the Sierra Madre", "Papillon" (1973), "Public Eye", "Existentialism in society today", "Seven Samurai", "It's a Wonderful Life", "Don Quixote", "We're No Angels", "The African Queen", "Babette's Feast", "War for the Planet of the Apes", "Dunkirk", “Dances With Wolves”, “Inherit The Wind” and “The Prisoner”), and occasional pieces of flash fiction.
 These are additions to similar pages which may be found at www.stuartfernie.org .

 A link to my YouTube channel with video presentations of a number of my pages.

 Having retired from teaching fairly recently, I thought I’d write my memoirs, “What have I done?”, and present them online.
 Please find links to the various chapters on the right, though chunks of the text (but perhaps not all) may also appear below.
 If you suffer from insomnia, this may help!

 Click on the arrows to access links to 2016 and then December.

 I can be contacted through the comments sections or at email@example.com

 A video presentation of this material is available here.

 “The Treasure of the

 Sierra Madre” opens in oil-rich Tampico in Mexico in the 1920s, a place and